mchevalier2/crestr/README.md

 > system.
 Ample documentation exists online to guide you through the
 > installation of these two elements to your own system.

-## contact
+## Contact

-If you experience any trouble while using this package, or if you can think of additional functionalities to incorporate to the package, please contact me at <chevalier.manuel@gmail.com> or open a discussion [here](https://github.com/mchevalier2/crestr/issues).
+If you experience any trouble while using this package, or if you think of additional functionalities to incorporate to the package, please contact me at <chevalier.manuel@gmail.com> or open a discussion [here](https://github.com/mchevalier2/crestr/issues).

+## How to use `crestr`

+### Online documentation

+The package is fully documented and the help of each function can be accessed with `?function`.
+More detailed information as well as documented examples are available from **<https://mchevalier2.github.io/crestr/>**.

-## A Quick Example
+### A Quick Example

-The following example illustrates the basics of **crestr** using pseudo-data (*i.e.* randomly generated data).
-A more exhaustive documentation and different case studies are is available **<https://mchevalier2.github.io/crestr/>**.
+The following example illustrates the basics of `crestr` using pseudo-data (*i.e.* randomly generated data).

 ``` r
 library(crestr)